 Hinchingbrooke Country Park covers 170 acres of open grasslands, mature woodland and lakes.
 It is a great place to visit for families, nature spotters, dog walkers and those who wish to enjoy the great outdoors.

-Since 2018 Hinchingbrooke Country Park has held the Green Flag Award, which recognises and rewards the best parks and green spaces in the country.
+Since 2018 Hinchingbrooke Country Park has held the Green Flag Award, which recognises and rewards the best parks and green spaces internationally.

 The park has a wealth of wildlife, whether you are armed with a camera or binoculars!
 All three species of British woodpecker can be seen here, along with nuthatch and marsh tit or you may be lucky enough to spot an otter or a kingfisher.

 Whether you are walking the dog, exploring with your children, having a picnic or enjoying tea and cakes or ice creams from the cafe, we are sure you will enjoy your visit.

-Directions to the park can be found in our information leaflet [PDF].
+Directions to the park can be found in our information leaflet [PDF, size unavailable].